henriksod/ros2-balancing-robot/README.md

 This is a testbed for my balancing robot, using ROS2 and Bazel.

 The hardware can be reduced to the following components:
-- Raspberry PI 4 Model B (overclocked)
+- Raspberry PI 4 Model B (aarch64, Raspberry PI OS Bullseye 64bit)
 - Raspberry PI Camera V2
 - Arduino Due ARM Cortex M3
 - 2x NEMA17 Stepper motors